Frequently asked questions about Power BI Embedded

 Why do I get an unsupported account message?

 Power BI requires you to sign up with an organizational account.
-Trying to sign up for Power BI using an MSA (Microsoft account) isn't supported.
+Trying to sign up for Power BI using a Microsoft account isn't supported.

-Can I use APIs to create & manage Azure capacities?
+Can I use APIs to create and manage Azure capacities?

-Yes, there are Powershell cmdlets and Azure Resource Manager APIs you can use to create & manage PBIE resources.
+Yes, there are Powershell cmdlets and Azure Resource Manager REST APIs you can use to create and manage PBIE resources.

 What is the PBI Embedded dedicated capacity role in a PBI Embedded solution?

-To promote your solution to production, you need the Power BI content (app workspace) that you are using in your application to be assigned to a Power BI Embedded (A SKU) capacity.
+To promote your solution to production, you need to assign the Power BI content (app workspace) your application uses to a Power BI Embedded (A SKU) capacity.

-What are the Azure regions PBI Embedded is available?
+In what Azure regions is PBI Embedded available?